DLFundamentals/blog/_posts/2026-06-08-directional-neural-collapse.md

       <line x1="320" y1="38" x2="320" y2="212" stroke="#8f2a2a" stroke-width="1" stroke-dasharray="4 4"/>
       <text x="320" y="32" font-family="IBM Plex Mono,monospace" font-size="9.5" fill="#8f2a2a" text-anchor="middle">NCC boundary</text>
     </svg>
     <p class="diagram-caption">Fig. 1 — Anisotropic clusters.
-Both classes carry large within-class variance, but it lives mostly in the nuisance (vertical) direction.
-Classical CDNV averages over all directions and looks large; directional CDNV reads only the tight spread along $u$ and is small.
-Only the latter governs the decision.</p>
+The clouds are tall, so classical CDNV sees a lot of variance.
+But the boundary is vertical and the decision axis is horizontal; only horizontal spread can cause mistakes.
+Directional CDNV reads that narrow projection and ignores the harmless height.</p>
   </div>

   <div class="explorer fade-in" id="cluster-sim">